Logging is an essential tool in every developer's arsenal. It helps

 For example, let's say you create a logger object and set it to the level of

-.
+INFO.
 The framework then sets the individual Boolean properties for that logger.

 The level checking is performed when you call any of the logging methods.